-- experienced: with over 13 years of consulting experience in California and over 20 years of experience working as a naturalist and biologist in a wide variety of ecosystems, working for other firms as Vice President and Director of Biological Services.
+- experienced: with over 14 years of consulting experience in California and other western states and over 20 years of experience working as a naturalist and biologist in a wide variety of ecosystems, working for other firms as Vice President and Director of Biological Services.

 - able to provide DBE credit when needed: I have a partnership with a woman-owned consulting firm that you can contract me through if needed.